 - Air ionizer - Generates millions of safe negative ions to bring down airborne particles.
 Safe for baby use, but note that there is an insignificant level of ozone emitted.

 - Electrostatic precipitator - An air ionizer with a collector plate to help capture charged particles in the air.
 Not a popular choice as it is only available as a standalone unit.

 - UV/ PCO air cleaner - Relies on ultraviolet light to destroy germs, bacteria, and viruses at a molecular level.
 Works best as part of a multi-stage filtration.

 - Ozone generator - Never, ever get this one, particularly for baby use.
 An ozone generator is a dangerous device that emits ozone (O3) that can damage your baby's lungs and immune system.
 It is not certified by AHAM, CARB, EPA, and FDA.

 Are Air Purifiers Safe For Babies?

 A HEPA air purifier is safe for newborns and babies as we have reiterated many times here.
 An air cleaner is a technology that is approved by government agencies with the basic function of providing clean air.
-Most air purifier uses mechanical filters like HEPA filter, and carbon filter to trap harmful airborne particles.
+Most air purifiers use mechanical filters like HEPA filter, and carbon filter to trap harmful airborne particles.
 Some air purifiers come bundled with ionizer technology or UV-C light to target stubborn airborne particles.
-You will find HEPA filtration or air purifier in hospitals, laboratories, nursery, and childcare centers.
+You will find HEPA filtration or air purifier in hospitals, laboratories, nurseries, and childcare centers.

 Baby Air Purifier VS Humidifier?
 Which One Should I Go For?